TORONTO: Thursday, September 20, 2018

 All of Canada needs to benefit from Canada’s best frailty innovations

 Canada is a nation of 13 healthcare systems and great local/regional innovations in these systems all-too-often don’t get shared on a national stage.
-CFN created the FRAILTY MATTERS Innovation Showcase to address this by putting the spotlight on Canada’s best.
-Recognizing these innovations is just part of the formula – our goal is to start conversations, breed new thinking and approaches to frailty across Canada’s health systems.
+CFN created the FRAILTY MATTERS Innovation Showcase to put the spotlight on Canada’s best and identify new approaches that can be scaled up so that all Canadians can benefit.

 From the 80 entries, the Top 30 exhibited storyboards at the Conference, and the Top 5 presented their innovations from the stage.
 A 2018 Frailty Innovation of the Year was named from the Top 5.